 • Made In: Locations around Europe

-Boasting a range of bras in organic cotton, TENCEL, and recycled textiles, Organic Basics is far from basic.
-Organic Basics has got you covered whether you want a classic bra, a lightweight bralette, or a super comfy bralette tank for those sofa days.
+With a range of bras in organic cotton, TENCEL, and recycled textiles, Organic Basics has got you covered—whether you want a classic bra, a lightweight bralette, or a super comfy bralette tank for those sofa days.

 • Type: Bralettes, sports bras, compression tops